Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Results

 Using the method described above, we obtain the relationship between median galaxy size and halo radius.
 We plot this relation in Figure \ref{fig5} using a blue line.
 The shaded blue region denotes the 1$\sigma$ error on the median.
 We display the results on galaxy size-halo radius relation based on the abundance matching work of \cite{Kravtsov2013} and \cite{Huang2017} which are shown using a black dashed line and square boxes with error bars denoting 16th–84th percentile scatter on galaxy size, respectively.
 We also plot the relationship between galaxy size and halo radius at redshift $z\sim0.1$ from the hydrodynamical simulation TNG-100 \citep{Nelson2019} in a dotted black line.
 We obtain this relation from the median relationship between the stellar half-mass radius of central galaxies and their host dark matter halo masses in TNG simulation accessed through their web-based group catalog data interface\footnote{https://www.tng-project.org/data/groupcat/}.
 Note that the size definition in \cite{Huang2017} and TNG-100 are two-dimensional half-light radius and three-dimensional stellar half-mass radius, respectively.
 The conversion from two-dimensional size to three-dimensional size following our convention is likely to cause a maximum shift of results from \cite{Huang2017} only by 0.12 dex along the galaxy size axis.
 We mark the differences in the size definition in the caption and legend of this plot.

-Looking at Figure \ref{fig5}, we find that the median galaxy size-halo radius relation that we obtain is indeed linear over two orders of magnitudes in the stellar mass of galaxies from log($M^*$/${\rm M}_{\odot}h^{-2}$) $\in [9.3, 11.3]$, in qualitative consistency with the conclusion of \cite{Kravtsov2013}, albeit with a higher intercept on the galaxy size axis.
-However, for stellar masses smaller than $\sim$ log($M^*$/${\rm M}_{\odot}h^{-2}$)=9.3, our results show evidence for a deviation from the linearity seen in the above stellar mass range.
-We find our results to be roughly consistent with \cite{Huang2017}) in the intermediate halo radius range but deviate away from it in the (lower) higher halo radius ends where they (we) observe a downturn of this relation. \cite{Huang2017} speculate this turnover could be driven either by biases in the size measurements of high mass galaxies or a breakdown of their abundance matching scheme for group and cluster scale haloes.
+\preetish{Looking at Figure \ref{fig5}, we find that the median galaxy size-halo radius relation that we obtain displays linear behavior for halo radius above log ($R_{\rm 200c}$[kpc]) = 2.2, in qualitative consistency with the conclusion of \cite{Kravtsov2013}, albeit with a higher intercept on the galaxy size axis.
+However, below this limit, the galaxy size-halo radius relation shows an indication of deviation from linearity in the form of gradual down bending as one goes to lower halo radii.
+We find our results to be roughly consistent with \cite{Huang2017} in the intermediate halo radius range but deviate away from it in the (lower) higher halo radius ends where they (we) observe a downturn of this relation. \cite{Huang2017} speculate this turnover could be driven either by biases in the size measurements of high mass galaxies or a breakdown of their abundance matching scheme for group and cluster scale haloes.
 The relation between the sizes of galaxies and haloes from TNG-100 appears to be shifted upwards along the size axis as compared to our result.
-However, we caution that this could be a result of differences in the stellar half-mass radius and the half-light radius measured from light.
-The measurement of galaxy sizes using mock images from the TNG simulation in the $i$-band would have undoubtedly led to a better comparison, but performing such a comparison is beyond the scope of this work.
-The main takeaway from the result presented in Figure \ref{fig5} is the linearity of the median galaxy size-halo radius relation for galaxies over two orders of magnitude in stellar mass and evidence for a nonlinearity for low stellar mass galaxies residing in smaller mass haloes.
+This could be due to the fact that the massive galaxies in TNG-100 tend to have more extended stellar mass distributions as compared to observed galaxies \citep{Ardila2021}.
+However, we caution that this could be also a result of differences in the stellar half-mass radius and the half-light radius measured from light.} The measurement of galaxy sizes using mock images from the TNG simulation in the $i$-band would have undoubtedly led to a better comparison, but performing such a comparison is beyond the scope of this work.
+The main takeaway from the result presented in Figure \ref{fig5} is the linearity of the median galaxy size-halo radius relation for galaxies over two orders of magnitude in stellar mass and an indication of a nonlinear relation for low stellar mass galaxies residing in smaller mass haloes.